isaaciseiler-beep/artificial-societies-isaac-seiler/README.md

 Census, ACS, election returns, local reporting, candidate positions, and FEC data create useful context, but they cannot fully replace a high-quality voter panel or recent Michigan-specific survey data.
 If I had more time or access, I would add interviews with real Michigan voters and use those to improve the profiles.

-I also saw one important LLM failure during iteration: when polling was present in the working context, the assistant sometimes tried to steer the model toward what looked like the "correct" polling answer.
+I also saw one major LLM failure during iteration: when polling was present in the working context, the assistant sometimes tried to steer the model toward what looked like the "correct" polling answer.
 I removed polling from the persona-response side and kept it only as a final validation check.

 ## Run